CamelCaseName/HPVR/README.md

 4. Select and HouseParty.exe from where the game is installed.
 5. Select the latest Version of MelonLoader.
 6. Click the INSTALL or RE-INSTALL button.
-9. Place the HPVR.dll into the Mods folder.
+9. Place the HPVR.dll into the Mods folder. <---- Everybody want to know WHERE is the HPVR.dll :)

 After this the installation directory of the game should contain a new folder called `Mods`.
 Then Move the downloaded `.dll` into this folder and start the game.